-We set out on State Route 84 after snagging some fresh clothes off clothes lines behind several tract houses.
+We set out on State Route 84 after snagging fresh clothes off clothes lines behind several tract houses.
 We fit right in.

 “Ya sure ain’t ready for an alligator adventure.
 This ain’t Disney World.
 This here’s the Alligator Alley.”

-“Let me give you boys a ride up to the Sawgrass campground.
+“Let me give you boys a ride up to the Sawgrass Campground.
 Y’all smoke weed?”

-“Shur ‘nuff,” we both answered.
+“Shur ‘nuff,” we both answer.

 ‘One toke over the line, Sweet Jesus,